5 Reasons You May One Day Regret Not Having Your Wedding Dress Cleaned & Preserved

 This gown arrived yellowed and very stained.
 What had been a virtually invisible organic stain on the arm of the dress became unsightly and very set in after years of neglect.
 You can see the restored gown in our before and after gallery.

 We’re seen many gowns over the years sent in to us to be preserved from brides across the country.
-Apart from nasty stains that have become more unsightly with the annals of time, the biggest obstacle in the preservation process is the overall yellowing of the delicate material that comprises the wedding dress.
+Apart from nasty stains that have become more unsightly with the annals of time, the biggest obstacle in the preservation process is the overall yellowing of the delicate materials that comprises the wedding dress.
 What was once bright white and vibrant has slowly become dulled and yellowed after being left untreated, hanging in the back of a bride’s closet.

 With our exclusive new SYSTEMK4 wedding dress cleaning process, your gown gets a final anti-yellowing treatment which is guaranteed to keep your gown bright and beautiful for at least the next 100 years.
 This anti-yellowing micro treatment also works to help repel future stains if it is one day worn again.